-My new Busabout trip mates were friendly, and, aside from the hangover epidemic (Split has that affect on travelers), were mostly eager to meet everyone.
+My new Busabout trip mates were friendly and were, aside from the hangover epidemic (Split has that effect on travelers), eager to meet everyone.
 I had been the lone American on the sailboat, but this time around, there were two of us.
 There were a few other randoms as well, but once again, Aussies ruled.
-I didn’t mind, by that point I had all but picked up the accent, hey.
+I didn’t mind since, by that point, I had all but picked up the accent, hey.

-Over a span of eight days, our trek would take us from Croatia into Bosnia Herzogovina, Serbia, Bulgaria, and eventually Turkey, finishing up in Istanbul.
-We would spend no more than two nights in any one place; as Ivan would say, “Another day, another country, that’s how we roll.”
+Over the span of eight days, our trek would take us from Croatia into Bosnia Herzegovina, Serbia, Bulgaria, and eventually Turkey, finishing up in Istanbul.
+We spent no more than two nights in any one place.
+As Ivan would say, “Another day, another country, that’s how we roll.”
 It was a quick trip, but even quicker were the bonds and memories made between 30 people who started as strangers and ended as family.

 Our first lunch stop was in Mostar, whose old town of cobblestone streets and colorful, wooden market stalls are straight out of a fairy tale.
 Not to mention the famous bridge in the center, where if you hang around long enough (and give them enough money), some crazy local guys will jump off the highest point into the river far below.
 THAT.
 Made my stomach turn.
 The beautiful mosques dotting the river were the first reminder that we had left western Europe behind.
 The pace here was slow and relaxed, perfectly matching the lazy summer weather.

-This was just a lunch stop, but I loved it because I had a run in with some locals.
+This was just a lunch stop, but I loved it because I had a run-in with some locals.
 After a walk through the old fortress, we hit the local market where I was drawn to a table of figs. I wanted just a handful, just enough for a snack for myself, but the vendors didn’t seem to understand me.
 They spoke ZERO English, not a word.
-They kept speaking Serbian to me as if the more they repeated, the more I would understand (how I want to understand!).
+They kept speaking Serbian to me as if the more they repeated, the more I would understand.
+Oh, how I want to understand!

 After about two minutes of back and forth, and almost giving up because I thought they were saying I had to buy a kilo (that’s way too much), they handed me a plastic bag to choose my figs. So I did.
 What happened next made my day.